TehMuffinMoo/ibPS/README.md

 Set-B1Object -id {Object ID} -_ref {Object Ref} -Data {Data to Submit}
   # This is a generic wrapper function which allows you to create custom calls to update objects from the BloxOne APIs.
   # It supports pipeline input from Get-B1Object
-  # Be mindful that a number of read-only fields will be returned and will need removing prior to submitting the data. id & _ref are always required fields and should not be removed.
+  # Be mindful that read-only fields may be returned and will need removing prior to submitting the data.
+You can use the -Fields parameter on Get-B1Object to specify the fields to return to avoid having to strip them out.

   # See example below for adding a new tag to multiple DNS A records
         $Records = Get-B1Object -Product 'BloxOne DDI' -App DnsConfig -Endpoint /dns/record -Filters @('absolute_zone_name~"mydomain.corp." and type=="a"') -Fields tags